jocoso/Book-Club/documentation.md

 - `user_id: ID!`The ID of the user adding a friend.
 - `friend_id: ID!`
-  The ID of the user to be added as a friend.
+  The ID of the user to be added as a friend

+.

 **Response:**
 Returns the updated `User` object with the new friend added.